Why Don’t People Like Me?

 Hereditary and social factors can both play a part in the development of anxiety, but they are not the only causes.
 Your brain chemistry can also cause you to experience high levels of anxiety.
 Experts in the field of neuroscience have observed that we feel anxious when our brains misinterpret certain stimuli.
 For example, if you see someone in a crowd laughing while you are talking, your brain’s fear response might kick in, causing you to think that they are laughing at you when they are laughing at something unrelated.
 But because your brain sends you the signal that you are in danger of discomfort or humiliation, you become anxious.

 Other recent studies have expounded on this theory and found that your brain structure can also cause the condition to manifest.
-The amygdala is the part of your brain that is responsible for regulating your fight or flight response.
+The amygdala is the part of your brain that is responsible for controlling your fight or flight response.
 If your amygdala is damaged or overactive, it may erroneously send you danger signals when you aren’t in any danger, resulting in negative thoughts.
 For example, if you see a person laughing, your amygdala might send you a faulty cue, telling your brain that it’s time to be afraid.
 In response to these cues, you might engage in some of the behaviors we previously discussed because you feel that sending lots of texts or avoiding social situations will prevent your fears from coming true.
 However, they can actually affect your relationship with that friend or friend group.

 As you can see from these examples, it’s hard to identify one singular cause of anxiety.
 Your environment, your experiences, and your brain chemistry all contribute to the development of social anxiety, so it’s important to address all these factors during the treatment process.